-- IX.
+- VIII.
+Basically approach them not as a "job-beggar" but humbly as a resource person, able to produce better work for that organization than any of the people who worked in that position, previously. - IX.
 At the end of the interviewing process, ask for the job: "Given all that we have discussed, can you offer me this job?"
 Salary negotiation should only happen when they have definitely said they want you; prior to that, it's pointless. - X. Always write a thank-you note the same evening as the interview, and mail it at the latest by early next morning.
 This in addition to e-mailing it.
 The tendency these days is for job-hunters to only e-mail a thank-you note.
 You will stand out from the others if you do both.

-The william of the second of t
+The water by the second of the